 Signals from input channels Analog 1 to 4 can be mixed to each output as desired.
 Multiple input signals can be mixed to multiple outputs or to a single output.
 Likewise, outputs are enabled by selecting the Enable button for the selected outputs (turning the button from gray to green).

 Settings

-You can specify custom names and colors for each of the four input channels, the network input channel, and the output channel.
+You can specify custom names and colors for each of the input and output channels.
+This allows you to customize the appearance of the mixer board.